 About The Event

 B.O.A.R.
-2021 is here!
-This year we are doing a combination of first come first served slots, and slots based off user merit.
-If you are interested in attending, please register for the event.
-If the main list fills up, you will be added to a standby list and notified if someone drops.
+2022 is here!
+This year we are doing a combination of first come first served slots, and slots based off user merit/group participation.
+If you are interested in attending, please submit your request to join by registering for the event.

 When do we meet?